 One possibility in this situation is that your lender simply lets you increase your mortgage as part of the porting process, but you may find the rate you arranged your current mortgage at is no longer available.

 This means you’ll usually have to take out a second mortgage from your lender, so that the cost of the new property is split between your current mortgage deal and the new one.
-This means that in addition to porting the old mortgage, you will also have to apply for a new one for your additional borrowing, which may involve paying a new arrangement fee.
-You’ll have to stay on top of two different mortgage payments each month too, which can be a hassle, with the interest rate on the second mortgage likely to be higher than your initial one given that there have been several increases in the Bank of England base rate since 2021.
+This means that in addition to porting the old mortgage, you will also have to apply for a new one for any additional borrowing, which may involve paying a new arrangement fee.
+You’ll have to stay on top of two different mortgage payments each month too, which can be a hassle, with the interest rate on the second mortgage likely to be higher than your initial one following several increases in the Bank of England base rate since 2021.

 When both mortgage deals finish, you may then decide to remortgage both loans into one.
 This will save you from having to keep track of two mortgage payments every month.